firebird631/siis/doc/commands.md

 As with Play and Pause command it take the same arguments.

-For notifiers it display the activity status.
+For notifiers, it displays the activity status.
-For strategies/appliances it display the activity per market status, and the default trade amount/quantity/lot-size.
+For strategies, it displays the activity per market status, and the default trade amount/quantity/lot-size.

 ## Long ##